-- Air conditioning System.
+- air conditioning system

-- Alarm systems.
+- alarm systems.

 - modifications that are outlined in the attached code of practice.
 These include complex modifications that can affect the safety of a vehicle if not performed property.
 The modifications are based on accepted vehicle engineering practices and the requirements.
-If your modification falls under the code of practice, then you will require approval from an approved vehicle examiner to modify your vehicle.
+If your modification falls under the code of practice, then you will need approval from an approved vehicle examiner to modify your vehicle.

 A heavy vehicle is a vehicle with a gross vehicle mass (GVM) or an aggregate trailer mass (ATM) of more than 4.5 tonnes.